bishnuroy/Docker-swarm/README.md

 A container image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.

-Some docker swarm related info you can get here: https://github.com/docker/swarm.